oceanprotocol/jobs/web.md

 ## Responsibilities
-* You will design & build Ocean Protocol frontend software with your team in an agile, open-source development process
+* You will work on Ocean Market and client library ocean.js, with a focus on Typescript, React, and CSS modules
 * You will collaborate closely with product designers with a focus on new feature design and prototyping
 * Be involved in the user experience design process, from wireframes and mockups through implementation and release
 * Help define and maintain visual guidelines and ensure consistency throughout the apps